scouten/ericscouten.dev/content/2024/eic/index.md

 ## [Defense against Mis/Disinformation Roundtable: Collaboration through Standards](https://www.kuppingercole.com/sessions/5705/1)

+_(I'll add slides when they become available and photos when I have a moment to catch up.)_

 _VERY_ full room.

-Not yet diving into misinformation/disinformation as we think of it in the CAI/C2PA sense.
+This session spoke to security and user control of credentials, but did not cover misinformation/disinformation as we think of it in the CAI/C2PA sense.
+(We think primarily about misrepresenting context, technique, or identity as a way to mislead.)

 Content not directly on slides:

 * Sam Curren gave a demo of OpenIDIDComm.
   * Value proposition: You can add distributed identity to an existing identity infrastructure.
+* [DID method rubric](https://www.w3.org/TR/did-rubric/) -- check link ... is this what Kim was referring to?